profile-pic

 MLOps Pipeline for Automated Model Training

-Built an end-to-end MLOps pipeline using Jenkins and Git to automate CNN model training and deployment.
+Created an end-to-end MLOps pipeline using Jenkins and Git to automate the training, validation, and deployment of a CNN machine learning model, ensuring consistent and reproducible results.

 Education